nathan-judges/dukestreet/PRD.md

 5. Design & User Experience (UX)
 Aesthetics: The website should embody a sleek, modern, and professional aesthetic, consistent with the provided dss.jpg example.

+**CRITICAL RESPONSIVENESS NOTE: While Figma serves as a design reference, the final implementation's layout and spacing must prioritize full responsiveness and fluid adaptation across all devices.
+Fixed pixel measurements from Figma should be translated into responsive Tailwind units or relative values where appropriate.
+The website MUST NOT follow Figma directly on layout and spacing if it compromises responsiveness.**

 5.1.
 Visual Style Guide
 The AI should extract and apply the following visual styles, primarily using Tailwind CSS classes, to match the dss.jpg reference: